 Malaysian Content Access: If you want to access local content or streaming services like Astro Go and Unifi TV, you need a Malaysian IP since it’s geographically restricted.

-Web activity monitoring: There are state-issued surveillance programs that constantly monitor your internet activity.
+Web activity monitoring: State-issued surveillance programs constantly monitor your internet activity.
 Initially, they were aimed to track people who access pornography since Malaysia is an Islamic country.
 But they also save all the data, which puts your privacy in jeopardy.
 Authorities use this information to track users’ IDs, downloads, locations, and so on.
 Sometimes lack of understanding of the rules led citizens and tourists to harsh repercussions.